REXITOR/SuperStore_Sales_Dashboard/README.md

 1. In which month has there been more sales? (compared to the previous year)
 2. In which month has there been more profits? (compared to the previous year)
-3. Which state has the most product sales??
+3. Which state has the most product sales?
 (Region)
 4. Which products have the most sales? (category and sub-category)
 5. Calculate the total of all orders and sales and profits.
 6. Forecast sales in the next 15 days.